astronomer/docs/software/import-idp-groups.md

 :::

-To provide user access to Astronomer Software and limit role assignment to Teams, add the following entry to your `config.yaml` file:
+To use Teams as the only user management system on Astronomer Software, add the following entry to your `config.yaml` file:

 ```yaml
 astronomer: